How soon could there be a vaccine for COVID-19?

 So far, the vaccine candidate being developed by the University of Oxford and AstraZeneca has been leading the race.
 The vaccine, AZD1222, is still undergoing phase 3 of trials.

-AstraZeneca CEO Pascal Soriot said on Tuesday that they're aiming to produce the vaccine by 2020-end.
+AstraZeneca CEO Pascal Soriot said on Tuesday that they are aiming to produce the vaccine by 2020-end.

 Apart from establishing that the vaccine is safe and is effective in provoking an immune response, another hurdle is to develop a way to produce vaccines on a large scale for billions of doses.